penelopepg/git-papers1/journal.md

 # Add author names and paper title
-Pénélope Bip Bop & Friends
+Pénélope Bip Bop & John

-Science etc.
+Doing the big science

 # Write introduction section
 We found blabla (Scientist et al. 2020).
 It was also observed that bliblou (science 2018).